Blisters On Feet: What Causes Them?

 For years I experienced foot blisters and thought that they were simply inevitable.
-Blisters would develop when I ran, hiked, even just walking.
+Blisters would develop when I ran, hiked, or even from just simply walking.
 They were painful, I had to treat them, and I couldn’t seem to prevent them.

-Of course I tried the most obvious solutions for blister prevention: getting comfortable, well-fitting shoes, wearing good quality socks, sometimes even adding a second pair of socks, cushioning my feet with insoles, taping areas of my feet that were most often affected—there was very little I hadn’t tried.
+Of course, I tried the most obvious solutions for blister prevention: getting comfortable, well-fitting shoes, wearing good quality socks, sometimes even adding a second pair of socks, cushioning my feet with insoles, taping areas of my feet that were most often affected—there was very little I hadn’t tried.
 And while some of these tactics occasionally helped reduce blisters on my feet, they did not work consistently.
-For example, when I was traveling and walking around all day, these short-term solutions would stop working and blisters and pain would roar back.

 One day, as I was looking for better ways to quickly and painlessly deal with feet blisters, I read about alternative ways to prevent blisters before they happen.
 I read about patches, powders, lubricants, and balms.
 I decided to try all of them to see which worked best for me.

-I’ve learned a bit about blisters.
-Blisters occur when the first layer of skin pulls away from lower layers and fills with fluid.
-Blisters often look and feel like a firm bubble in the skin.
-Large or small, blisters can be extremely uncomfortable.
+Blisters are painful protrusions that occur when the first layer of skin pulls away from lower layers and fills with fluid.
+Blisters often look and feel like a firm bubble under the skin.
+Blisters whether large or small can be extremely uncomfortable.
 They can get in the way of what you want to do, interrupt work, play, your fitness or training routine, or ruin your vacation.
-And I know.

 What are the symptoms?

 If you don’t stop what you are doing, a painful, a bubble will develop in the hot spot.
-Unattended and if the bubble breaks, it can become infected, a real problem for active people – for anyone.
-Prevention, and even early intervention, can save you huge headaches . . . well, actually foot-aches!
+Unattended, blister bubble could burst open, it can then become infected.
+Prevention and even early intervention can save you huge headaches!

 Most blisters can be avoided altogether by taking preventative measures instead of waiting to treat a situation that is already bad.

-You can try to contain the problem with a bandage or by changing your socks and drying your feet.
-But I recommend you avoid the problem in the first place, and as mentioned, my go-to recommendation is Foot by Body Glide.
+Trying to contain the problem with a bandage or by changing your socks and drying your feet is a great first step.
+But preventing the blister should be the first measure, so use Foot by Body Glide before any activity.

-Before you put on socks and shoes, generously apply Body Glide Foot anywhere skin on your feet may be or is vulnerable to any rubbing.
-The balm forms a comfortable, invisible barrier between your skin and forces that can rub your skin raw.
-The brand has been around since 1996, is time tested and is repeatedly recommended by athletes and active people.
-Plus, Body Glide Foot balm uses allergen-free ingredients and it’s never tested on animals.
+Before you put on socks and shoes, generously apply Body Glide anywhere skin on your feet may be vulnerable to rubbing.
+The balm forms a comfortable, invisible barrier between your skin and the repetitive forces that can rub your skin raw.

 To avoid blisters, as the old saying goes, “An ounce of prevention is worth a pound of cure” – and truer words were never spoken!